you made me cry so i would congratulate on that :) really enjoyed my time with it

 Do I have to name my game after its inspirational Famicase entry?

 No, you're free to pick any Famicase design regardless of year.
-This is the 2020 exhibition.
+This is the 2021 exhibition.
 They also have this cool page listing every Famicase design ever made, they call it Chronicle.
-(If you're having trouble picking one, try this handy randomizer)
+See also our other post

 Can I call dibs on a design?